bagazrama/Image-Recognition/README.md

 # Image-Recognition
-all about image recognition, well not "all" of it.
+all about image recognition. well, not "all" of it.

-an archive of greatlearning "Introduction to Computer Vision" course
+an archive of greatlearning "Introduction to Computer Vision" courses.

 le certificate
 https://verify.mygreatlearning.com/verify/JONKMSPP